fieldofnodes/MBQC/README.md

 # Measurement Based Quantum Computation  (MBQC)

+**This code is ran inside of [QuEST](https://quest.qtechtheory.org/download/) Documentation to follow in future for implementation.l**

 Buisling an MBQC simulator.
 This page will be the landing page for building the MBQC simulator.
 Links, requirments, user stories, etc will be placed here.